-Medicare Supplement Plan J (also known as Medigap Plan J) was discontinued for new enrollees after the
+Medicare Supplement Plan J (also known as Medigap Plan J) was discontinued for new enrollees after June 1, 2010.
+Anybody who already had the plan can keep it and still receive its benefits.

 For people who kept Medigap Plan J after it was no longer offered to new enrollees, the benefits include:

-- coinsurance and hospital stay up to 365 days after Medicare benefits are used up
+- Part A coinsurance and hospital stays up to 365 days after Medicare benefits are used up

 - Part A deductible